Home » Symptoms » Dog Symptoms A-Z » Cold Skin

 Cold Skin in Dogs

 The symptom “Cold skin” in dogs refers to an unusually low temperature of the skin surface, which feels cold to the touch.
-This can indicate a number of health problems, ranging from harmless to more serious conditions.
+This can indicate a range of health problems, from harmless to more serious conditions.

 Can Occur with the Following Diseases: